ionn232/GTR_Framework_nofork/README.txt.txt

 (new) Render options:
+Added a toggle for each of the lab's tasks for debugging and building the report.
+- Render with lights
+Activate lab 1 implementation.
+- Disable lights
+Ignore light entities. (for debug purposes)
 - Multipass lights
 Render lights using single pass or multi pass implementation.
-- Render with lights
-Activate lab 1 implementation.
 - Enable normals
-Account for normalmaps for rendering
+Account for normalmaps when rendering
 - Enable occlusion
-TODO
+Account for occlusion when rendering
 - Enable emissive
-Accouns for emissive texture when rendering
+Accouns for emissive materials when rendering
 - Enable specular
-TODO
+Accounts for specular lighting when rendering